 Q. What is the difference between a thermometer and a candy thermometer?

-Ans: A thermometer’s long, the narrow shape allows you to safely check the temperature of hot sugar or hot oil without burning yourself.
+Ans: A thermometer’s long, narrow shape allows you to safely check the temperature of hot sugar or hot oil without burning yourself.
 A meat thermometer is much shorter in length, and its temperature range isn’t typically high enough for cooking sugar.

 Q. How accurate are candy thermometers?